per2jensen/dar-backup/README.md

   I use Ubuntu on my workstation, so this script is a 'bash' script.
 The 'dar' program is from the Ubuntu package, I also have par2 installed.

-  Although I use the sshfs mount method, it is simple add mount points in other ways, and modify the mountDar() function in dar-utils.sh to suit your needs.
+  Although I use the sshfs mount method, you don't need to.
+Use the "--local-backup-dir" option to bypass the server mount.
   Also I have set up a Discord account that receives messages, it is easy to change that in the sendDiscordMsg() function.

   The recipe for me to get this script running is the following:

   - Setup an ssh access using a key for logging into the server
   - A Discord webhook is needed for the messages to be sent
   - A 'darrc' file is generated in the conf dir, once the install.sh script has been run.
-    It controls which files not to compress, ans points to the par2 configuration, also in conf dir
+    It controls which files not to compress, and points to the par2 configuration, also in conf dir
   - Fill in some data in the dar-backup.conf file, and delete the 2 lines at the top
     ````